simonw/datasette/docs/deploying.rst

     web: datasette . -h 0.0.0.0 -p $PORT --cors

 The ``$PORT`` environment variable is provided by the hosting platform. ``--cors`` enables CORS requests from JavaScript running on other websites to your domain - omit this if you don't want to allow CORS.
-You can add additional Datasette :ref:`config` options here too.
+You can add additional Datasette :ref:`settings` options here too.

 These two files should be enough to deploy Datasette on any host that supports buildpacks.
 Datasette will serve any SQLite files that are included in the root directory of the application.